realm/realm-SharedTasks/README.md

 Click the stop button to terminate the app, and we will continue with the rest of the changes needed to create our Realm Tasks app.

 ## 6. Create the Models and Constants Class File
 In this step we are going to create a few constants to help us manage our Realm as well as the class models our Realm will operate on.

 From the Project Navigator, right click and select `New File` and when the file selector apprears select `Swift File` and name the file `Constants` and press preturn.
 Xcode will create a new Swift file and open it in the editor.

-Our first task will be to create some contants that will make opening and working with Realms easier, then we will define the Task models.
+Our first task will be to create some contants and access functions that will make opening and working with Realms easier, then we will define the Task models.

 Let's start with the Contants; add the following  to the file: